cloudbank-project/burnop/montecarlo.md

 # Monte Carlo profiling

-I found this quote on [stack overflow](https://stackoverflow.com/questions/3045556/how-to-profile-my-code/3068045):
+I found this response on [stack overflow](https://stackoverflow.com/questions/3045556/how-to-profile-my-code/3068045):
-Very amusing and threatens to be useful as well.
-In response to "How do I profile my code?"
+Actually a quote within a quote.
+It is both amusing and useful-sounding.
+In response to the question "How do I profile my code?"

 > The standard answer to this question is to use [**cProfile**](http://docs.python.org/library/profile.html#instant-user-s-manual).